- Seniors with limited mobility or disabilities have multiple transportation options for getting where they need to go.

 With older age comes less mobility and in some cases, physical disability.
-It can become more difficult for seniors to travel to and from home without the risk of serious injury, especially when they rely on driving as a means of transportation.
+It can become more difficult for seniors to travel to and from home without the risk of serious injury, especially if they can no longer drive.
 Fortunately, there are numerous ways for seniors to travel around town without having to rely on a car.
-This makes it easier than ever for seniors to visit the doctor’s office, the supermarket, the library, or a family member’s home without worrying about how they’re going to get there.
-The inability to drive should be no reason for seniors to be stuck at home.
-The following transportation services offer safe, affordable options for seniors to continue life as normal when they can no longer drive.
+It’s easier than ever for seniors to go where they want without worrying about how they’re going to get there.
+The following transportation services offer safe, affordable options for the elderly to continue life as normal when they can no longer drive.

 - Public transportation services offer low-cost options to all residents of a local community.
 Riders travel by buses or trains that operate on a fixed schedule and travel a fixed route.

-- Private transportation services are operated by private companies who offer pay-per-ride services from paid drivers.
+- Private transportation services are operated by private companies that offer pay-per-ride services from paid drivers.

 - Volunteer transportation services are free-to-inexpensive rides offered exclusively to the elderly and disabled.